Skip to main content

 About Rio Doce

-Rio Doce State Park (Parque Estadual do Rio Doce) is the largest protected area in Minas Gerais state, covering approximately 35,976 hectares of Atlantic Forest in the Vale do Rio Doce region of eastern Minas Gerais.
-Located near the town of Timóteo, the park protects one of the largest remaining continuous Atlantic Forest fragments in southeastern Brazil, encompassing a remarkable system of over 40 natural lakes (lagoas) formed by river meanders and sediment accumulation.
-The park has been a State Park since 1944, making it one of Brazil's oldest protected areas.
-It is managed by the Instituto Estadual de Florestas (IEF) and serves as a critical refuge for Atlantic Forest biodiversity in a region devastated by iron ore mining, pulp plantations, and the catastrophic 2015 Fundão dam collapse.
+Rio Doce State Park (Parque Estadual do Rio Doce) is the largest protected area in Minas Gerais state and the first conservation unit established in the state, covering approximately 35,976 hectares of Atlantic Forest in the Vale do Rio Doce region of eastern Minas Gerais.
+[1] Located near the town of Marliéria, the park protects the largest remaining continuous Atlantic Forest fragment in Minas Gerais, encompassing a remarkable system of 42 natural lakes (lagoas) formed by river meanders and sediment accumulation.
+The park was established on 14 July 1944 by Decree-Law No. 1,119, making it one of Brazil's oldest protected areas.
+[2] It is managed by the Instituto Estadual de Florestas (IEF) and serves as a critical refuge for Atlantic Forest biodiversity in a region heavily affected by iron ore mining, pulp plantations, and the catastrophic 2015 Fundão dam collapse.

 Wildlife Ecosystems

-Rio Doce State Park supports over 330 bird species, 55 mammal species, 59 reptile species, and 36 amphibian species within its Atlantic Forest and lake ecosystems, making it one of the most biodiverse protected areas in Minas Gerais.
-Flagship mammals include giant anteaters (Myrmecophaga tridactyla), giant otters (Pteronura brasiliensis), marsh deer (Blastocerus dichotomus), pumas (Puma concolor), and tapirs (Tapirus terrestris).
+Rio Doce State Park supports over 325 bird species, 89 mammal species, and diverse reptile and amphibian fauna within its Atlantic Forest and lake ecosystems, making it one of the most biodiverse protected areas in Minas Gerais.
+[1] Flagship mammals include giant anteaters (Myrmecophaga tridactyla), giant otters (Pteronura brasiliensis), marsh deer (Blastocerus dichotomus), pumas (Puma concolor), jaguars (Panthera onca), and tapirs (Tapirus terrestris).
 The lake system supports large populations of caimans (Caiman latirostris) and a diverse freshwater fish fauna.
-The park is an Important Bird Area (IBA) with threatened species including Helmeted Woodpecker (Dryocopus galeatus) and Royal Flycatcher (Onychorhynchus coronatus).
-The forests are home to howler monkeys (Alouatta guariba), capuchin monkeys (Sapajus nigritus), and the elusive muriqui (Brachyteles arachnoides).
+The park supports a critical population of the critically endangered northern muriqui (Brachyteles hypoxanthus) — the largest primate in the Americas — one of only a handful of remaining viable subpopulations globally.
+[2] The forests are also home to howler monkeys (Alouatta guariba) and capuchin monkeys (Sapajus nigritus/robustus).

 Flora Ecosystems

 The park's vegetation is semi-deciduous Atlantic Forest (floresta estacional semidecidual) — the inland variant of Atlantic Forest adapted to seasonal rainfall with a pronounced dry season.
-Canopy trees including Apuleia leiocarpa, Cariniana estrellensis, and Astronium fraxinifolium reach 25–30 meters, with some emergents exceeding 35 meters.
+The park supports approximately 1,129 plant species.
+[1] Canopy trees including Apuleia leiocarpa, Cariniana estrellensis, and Astronium fraxinifolium reach 25–30 meters, with some emergents exceeding 35 meters.
 Dense understory vegetation supports a rich herb and fern layer.
 The lakeshores support distinct aquatic and semi-aquatic communities including floating meadows of aquatic macrophytes.
-Palm species including the buçu palm (Manicaria saccifera) and açaí (Euterpe edulis, juçara palm) are prominent in wetter sites.
+Palm species including açaí (Euterpe edulis, juçara palm) are prominent in wetter sites.
 The park also contains areas of cerrado (savanna) vegetation in transition zones, adding habitat diversity.
 Large specimens of peroba-rosa (Aspidosperma polyneuron), a prized but heavily exploited Atlantic Forest timber tree, persist within the park.

 Geology

 The Rio Doce State Park occupies the Rio Doce Valley — a major east-flowing river basin draining the eastern highlands of Minas Gerais toward the Espírito Santo coast.
 The underlying geology consists of Precambrian gneisses, schists, and granulites of the Archean-Proterozoic basement, heavily weathered to deep lateritic soils over millions of years.
 The characteristic lakes of the park formed through a combination of meander cutoffs (oxbow lakes), blockage of tributaries by main-channel sediment, and tectonic subsidence along structural lineaments.
-The Rio Doce itself drains the heavily iron-ore mineralized Quadrilátero Ferrífero (Iron Quadrangle) to the west, historically carrying suspended iron-oxide sediments — a natural load dramatically amplified by the 2015 Samarco dam collapse.
+Lagoa Dom Helvécio, the largest of the 42 lakes, covers approximately 7 km of water surface and reaches depths of up to 40 meters — making it the deepest natural lake in Brazil.
+[1] The Rio Doce itself drains the heavily iron-ore mineralized Quadrilátero Ferrífero (Iron Quadrangle) to the west, historically carrying suspended iron-oxide sediments — a natural load dramatically amplified by the 2015 Samarco dam collapse.

 Climate And Weather